Photograph shows Barack Obama without his hand over his heart while the U.S. national anthem is being played.

 Photo shows 4 of them, including the infamous Hillary…

-The photograph itself is real, one of several images of the Iowa steak fry event published by Time, and shows Barack Obama standing with his hands clasped just below his waist, while New Mexico governor Bill Richardson, New York senator Hillary Clinton, and Ruth Harkin (wife of Iowa senator Tom Harkin) stand with their hands held over their hearts.
-It's difficult to establish context from a single still image, but other accounts (including the following ABC News video of the event) indicate that the picture is as described:
+The photograph itself is real, one of several images of the Iowa steak fry event published by Time, and shows then-Senator Barack Obama standing with his hands clasped just below his waist, while New Mexico governor Bill Richardson, New York senator Hillary Clinton, and Ruth Harkin (wife of Iowa senator Tom Harkin) stand with their hands held over their hearts.
+It’s difficult to establish context from a single still image, but other accounts (including ABC News video of the event) documented that the picture was as described:

-(It's not clear from the photograph or the video just what the candidates are looking at.
-The Flag Code advises that they should be "standing at attention facing the flag," but none of them is facing the flag displayed behind the platform on which they're standing.
-Presumably there's another flag off to the right of the platform, since most of them are facing that direction.)
+(It’s not clear from the photograph or the video just what the candidates were looking at.
+The Flag Code advises that they should be “standing at attention facing the flag,” but none of them is facing the flag displayed behind the platform on which they’re standing.
+Presumably another flag was in place off to the right of the platform, since most of the candidates were facing that direction.)

 As we noted earlier, although the U.S. Flag Code still specifies that those present should stand “with the right hand over the heart” during the playing of the U.S. national anthem, that particular form is one that has generally come to be observed less and less consistently among the general public over the decades: